 Adaptogens are compounds found in certain plants said to help reduce the negative effects of stress on the body.
-They’re often taken as dietary supplements.
+They’re often taken as dietary supplements, but caution is advised.

 Adaptogens increase your body’s resistance to physical, biological, and chemical stress.
 These compounds also protect against stress-related damage.